soler2000/RevCam/PRReadme.txt

 > **Note:** SimpleJPEG is only packaged for Raspberry Pi OS as
 > `python3-simplejpeg`.
 Running `sudo apt install simplejpeg` will result in an
 > "unable to locate package" error.
+If APT cannot find the package, install
+> SimpleJPEG from PyPI after activating the virtual environment in step 3.

 2. Clone (or update) the RevCam repository
 -----------------------------------------